v2.0 - npm install -g @markdownai/core

 mai serveStart the MCP server

-mai initInstall the PreToolUse hook into your AI client
+mai initInstall the PreToolUse and SessionStart hooks into your AI client.
+Idempotent.

 mai build <file> -o <output>Render and write to disk (alias for render -o)